-Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
+Show your understanding of the standard above by answering three of the four questions below which must include #4, each in a complete paragraph.
 Incorporate and cite two sources (one source per question) to support your answers.
-You must answer number 4.

 - 1. How could you incorporate your students' language, culture, family, or community assets into a lesson in your endorsement area? - 2.
 What strategies could you use to provide background knowledge for your students so that all of them could achieve high standards? - 3.
 What role do you as the classroom teacher play in Response to Intervention (RTI)? - 4.
 Discuss your strengths (reinforcements) and weaknesses (refinements) in meeting this standard.